 Learning that Fuses Data, Technology and Delivery

-The online MS in Healthcare Management is a fully online 30-credit degree program geared toward professionals in healthcare fields looking to enter mid-and senior-level management, consulting and advisor positions.
+The MS in Healthcare Management is a fully online 30-credit degree program geared toward professionals in healthcare fields looking to enter mid-and senior-level management, consulting and advisor positions.

 The curriculum is specifically aligned with the Association of University Programs in Health Administration (AUPHA), Commission on Accreditation of Healthcare Management Education (CAHME) and Healthcare Leadership Alliance (HLA) standards.